JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2022-09-01-medication_resolver_transform_pipeline_en.md

 ## Description

-A pretrained resolver pipeline to extract medications and resolve ADE, RxNorm, UMLS, NDC, SNOMED CT codes, and action/treatments in clinical text.
+A pretrained resolver pipeline to extract medications and resolve their adverse reactions (ADE), RxNorm, UMLS, NDC, SNOMED CT codes, and action/treatments in clinical text.

 Action/treatments are available for branded medication, and SNOMED codes are available for non-branded medication.